 Xarelto Bellwether Trials Updates

 The first Xarelto bellwether trial on April 24, 2017, ended in a victory for the defendants of Bayer and Janssen Pharmaceuticals.
 The federal jury decided in favor of the pharmaceutical companies again during the second and third trials.
-The lawsuits were both selected among over 18,000 bleeding injury litigations filed, and a total of 40 bellwether cases have been scheduled to be heard by the Louisiana court so the litigation is far from being over.
+However, a state court in Pennsylvania rewarded plaintiff Lynn Hartman with a $28 million compensation in December 2017.
+The lawsuits were all selected among over 18,000 bleeding injury litigations filed, and a total of 40 bellwether cases have been scheduled to be heard by the Louisiana court so the litigation is far from being over.